 BHP's Strategic Plan calls for adding 2,000 affordable units by 2024.
-This activity will allow us to reach that goal by using MTW funds to support affordable housing acquisition and development.
+This activity allows us to reach that goal by using MTW funds to support affordable housing acquisition and development.
 In 2016, we supplemented the purchase of one building (6 units) of affordable housing and 4.597 acres of land to be used for future development.
 In 2017, we purchased 4.4 units of affordable housing.
 In 2018, BHP used MTW funds to purchase an additional 10.6 units.
 In 2019, we used MTW funds to purchase 5 additional units.
 In 2020, MTW funds purchased an additional 2 units for a total of 28 units and land.
+In 2020, funds will be used towards new construction of 15 units of project-based voucher assistance for the chronically homeless.
 This activity was approved and implemented in 2015.
-BHP does not anticipate any changes to the activity or its metrics in 2022.
+BHP follows the rules and guidelines set for in PIH 2011-45 Parameters for Local, Non-Traditional Activities under the Moving to Work Demonstration Program.
+BHP does not anticipate any changes to the activity or its metrics in 2023.